 There is an initial assessment for an hour, for me to gain some background information and explore what you are seeking help with.

-If you feel you need to talk, please do not hesitate to contact me.
+If you feel you need to talk, please do not hesitate to contact me; I understand that sometimes making that first step to talk to someone is the hardest step to make.

 Training, qualifications & experience